Pork Internal Temp: What's the Internal Temperature for Pork?

 Raw animal proteins may contaminate other foods inside a refrigerator through their juice drippings or even just a ...

-It is important to store and stack raw animal proteins prior to cooking properly as part of the aspects of food safety basics.
-The reason for this is that raw animal proteins have the potential to contain dangerous pathogens like Campylobacter, Clostridium perfringes, Salmonella, E. coli, Listeria, and other bacteria.
+It is important to store and stack raw animal proteins prior to cooking properly because raw animal proteins have the potential to contain dangerous pathogens like Campylobacter, Clostridium perfringes, Salmonella, E. coli, Listeria, and other bacteria.
 These pathogens can be found on the surface of raw animal proteins as well as in their internal juices.

-If they are stacked wrongly inside the refrigerator, their juices can drip or run down into other batches of food resulting in cross-contamination and foodborne illness.
-As a general requirement, all food handlers must know how should raw animal proteins be stacked prior to cooking.
+If they're stacked wrongly inside the refrigerator, their juices can drip or run down into other batches of food resulting in cross-contamination and foodborne illness.
+As a general requirement, all food handlers must know how should raw animal proteins be stacked before cooking.

 Sources of animal proteins in the human diet include beef, pork, poultry, fish, and other meat from farmed or wild animals as well as eggs and milk.
 When we say “raw” animal protein, this pertains to the state of these food products being fresh or uncooked.
 Any of the mentioned animal proteins is a common ingredient in restaurants and even in individual houses.